ncphillips/makersasylum.com/memberships.md

 - template: title
   title: 12-day pass
 - template: body-copy
-  content: 12-day pass are flexible day-pass which you can subscribe to based on your
+  content: 12-day pass is a flexible day-pass subscription plan which you can subscribe
-    needs.
+    to based on your needs.
 Use it in one go or within 3 months time.
 It's up to you.
     Commitment issues, resolved!
 - template: buckets
   buckets:
   - title: 12-day pass